Best things to do in Nicaragua

 73 km / 4 days

 If you do any four days on the trail, make it these four.
 This is the Jordan Trail’s headline act, and it does not disappoint.
-National Geographic has placed this trek among the top 15 on the planet, for the diversity of landscapes, the wonderful nature and the epic finish at Petra, which truly is a wonder of the world.
+National Geographic has placed this trek among the top 15 on the planet.
+The diversity of landscapes, the wonderful nature and the epic finish at Petra truly are a wonder of the world.

 Highlights: